bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **New and Exciting Ways to Kill a Man** (Challenge): Our first real boss and challenge!
 When you reach Garamsythe Waterway: Central Waterway Control, turn off all gambits on all characters, including your guest, and then make use of the Save Crystal.
 The battle does not present a primed achievement indicator unfortunately.
 Once ready, enter the door to the north to the boss fight against Firemane.
 It's time to mostly fight like a traditional turn-based RPG.
 - Cue up commands as they are being executed by a character.
 Attack will be your most frequent, for sure, but that command will auto-queue after use.
 If you happen to have a Water Mote, this might be a great opportunity to make use of it.
 If anyone has access to Blind, that can be helpful as well.
 As Attack commands continue, be ready to use items or Cure spells to heal up.
 - When Firemane teleports, your characters will sometimes stop their actions.
 Find the boss to continue the battle, requeuing your Attacks, other methods of dealing damage, or do more healing.
+- Want to do even MORE damage?
+Lure Firemane into the water on the ground in the area.
+Your attacks will be more effective while the water terrain effect is in place on Firemane.
+Thunder spells will be more effective too, though attacks should be more than enough for you.
 - Firemane has HP thresholds that will trigger it's use of the Bushfire skill: 80%, 50%, and 20%.
 Be ready to heal up as you reach these points on the boss' health bar.
 Also, remove poison status with Antidotes if that lands during the Bushfire (though it seems the chance of that happening is low).
 - It's probably not worth trying to steal from this boss.
 You are more than likely to get a Potion or Phoenix Down rather than the 3% rare steal of a Grimoire Togail.
 While the grimoire is needed for a bazaar item, you'll be able to get them later on.
 - After you win and the scenes play out, don't forget to turn your gambits back on as characters rejoin the party!